-6.4 Paper 4: Danish teachers' integration of models and modelling in lower secondary school science teaching: A mixed method study.

-The fourth paper contributed to answering the overall research question by analysing teachers' practices of, rationales behind, and perceived possibilities for, realizing the intentions of the reformed curriculum.
+6.4 Paper 4: Models and modelling: Science teachers' perceived practice and rationales in lower secondary school in the context of a revised competence-oriented curriculum The fourth paper contributed to answering the overall research question by analysing teachers' practices of, rationales behind, and perceived possibilities for, realizing the intentions of the reformed curriculum.
 A mixed method was used and data was generated by means of a questionnaire survey (n = 246) and audio recordings of teachers' talk-in-interaction (n = 6; in three pairs) during two kinds of session: (a) reflections on their existing practices framed as explorative semi-structured interviews, and (b) discussions about their future teaching framed as workshops.
 In addition, the descriptions of the teaching activities, developed during the workshops were collected.
 The modelling competence framework from Paper 3 was used as overall analytical lens across the entire data set.